mcfrith/seg-suite/README.rst

 seg-suite
 =========

-The seg suite provides tools for manipulating segments and alignments.
+The seg suite provides tools for manipulating segments, alignments, and annotations of sequences.

-It uses a format called "seg".
+The main thing it does is compose alignments.
+For example, if you have some alignments of human DNA to elf DNA, and of elf DNA to dwarf DNA, you can compose them to get human-elf-dwarf alignments.

+Annotations (e.g. of genes) can be regarded as alignments (of genes to chromosomes).
+So seg-suite can manipulate them too.
+For example, if you have annotations for the human genome, and alignments between the human and elf genomes, seg-suite can transfer the annotations to the elf genome.

 Installation
 ------------